 Why is the Tiji Festival celebrated in Upper Mustang?

 Mustang Fiji festival is famous among the locals and travelers around the world.
 Upper Mustang trekking gives you the pleasure of natural beauty.
-Still, it also offers you the excellent opportunity to explore the monasteries, arts, culture, and traditions of Tibetan Buddhist culture.
+Still, it also offers you an excellent opportunity to explore the monasteries, arts, culture, and traditions of Tibetan Buddhist culture.
 The exotic cultural beauty of the Upper Mustang is something one should experience in their lifetime.

-Upper Mustang Tiji festival provides you the excellent opportunity to immerse yourself in the age-old Tibetan traditional festival.
+Upper Mustang Tiji festival provides you with an excellent opportunity to immerse yourself in the age-old Tibetan traditional festival.
 This festival brings locals and the Royal family of Mustang together, and all of them pray for the peace and prosperity of this region.
-This colorful festival gives you a glimpse of the traditional and unique culture of the Lo community inhabitants.
+This colorful festival gives you a glimpse of the traditional and unique culture of the Lo community's inhabitants.
 Tiji festival Upper Mustang trek leaves all the trekkers with the best chance to experience the local Tibetan culture.
 Book the Upper Mustang Trekking package to celebrate this colorful festival in Lo Manthang, and spend three days in Lo-Manthang to enjoy a tremendous Buddhist celebration and their traditional and religious dance.

 When is the Tiji Festival celebrated in Mustang?

 Tiji Festival is a spring renewal festival celebrated for three days in the arid land of Upper Mustang (Lo Manthang).
 This festival is celebrated annually in May and June.
 The date to celebrate the Tiji festival is fixed according to the Tibetan Lunar calendar.
-The date for the Tiji festival 2020 has been announced.
+The date for the Tiji Festival 2020 has been announced.
 In 2020 the celebration duration for the Tiji festival was from 19th May to 21st May.

-Tiji festival in Mustang Trek Itinerary:
+Tiji Festival in Mustang Trek Outline Itinerary:

 Day 01: Arrival in Kathmandu